-Any Sample may be subject to further analysis by the IOC at any time before both the A and B Sample analytical results (or A Sample result where B Sample analysis has been waived or will not be performed) have been communicated by the IOC to the Athlete as the asserted basis for an Article 2.1 anti-doping rule violation.
+Any Sample may be subject to further analysis by the IOC at any time before both the A and B Sample analytical results (or A Sample results where B Sample analysis has been waived or will not be performed) have been notified by the IOC to the Athlete as the asserted basis for an Article 2.1 antidoping rule violation.

-Samples for which the analysis of the A sample has not revealed an Adverse Analytical Finding may be stored.
-The stored samples may be subject to further analyses at any time for the purpose of article 6.2 by either the IOC or WADA.
-Such further analysis of Samples shall conform with the requirements of the applicable International Standard for Laboratories and the applicable International Standard for Testing and Investigations.
+All Samples may be stored and may be subject to further analyses at any time for the purpose of Article 6.2 by either the IOC or WADA.
+Such further analysis of Samples shall conform with the requirements of the International Standard for Laboratories applicable at the time of the further analysis.